 The City has made tremendous progress in reducing and ending homelessness throughout its neighborhoods.
-At the time of publication of this Action Plan, there has been a 71% reduction in chronic homelessness since 2011.
-34 During the 2016 Homeless Count, there were no unsheltered families with minor children found.
-35 Such remarkable reports is indicative of Houstons efforts in this area of housing needs.
+At the time of publication of this Action Plan, there has been a 71 percent reduction in chronic homelessness since 2011.34 During the 2016 Homeless Count, there were no unsheltered families with minor children found.35 Such remarkable reports are indicative of Houston's efforts in this area of housing needs.
 This data used is used by the City and its stakeholders to track the changing needs of the homeless population.
 Specifically, the City, through HCDD and Coalition for the Homeless Houston/Harris County (Coalition) collaborates with service agencies and others in the public sector to analyze existing needs to identify and address funding gaps.
-As specific impacts realized by the homeless population were not realized due to the 2015 Disasters, the City still will prioritize the needs of this population through programs administered by HCDD.
+As specific impacts realized by the homeless population through programs administered by HCDD.
 Specifically, HCDD continues to support organizations that assess the needs of the homeless to create a more robust social service system to address unmet needs.
 HCDD provides ESG and CDBG funding to social service organizations to assess and address the needs of homeless persons and will do so again in program year 2016.